 If you have any questions about any of the components of this cake please feel free to ask, I will get back to you as soon as I can and am more than happy to help in any way I can.

-Thanks for stopping by to check out this cake.
 I am Just a Mum not a professional cake maker, at the end of the day the kids love any effort you make so it is all about just having fun and doing your best for your little ones.
 There are several tutorials on You Tube for this type of doll cake and also for piping with buttercream and I always recommend checking these out before you begin for other tips and tricks.